hwasly/plugins/CONTRIBUTING.md

 * The last plugin version where the bug did not exist
 * The exact URL of the GUI page involved (if any)
 * A list of steps to replicate the bug
-* The current OPNsense version used
+* The current HWasly version used

 All issues reported will have to be triaged and prioritised.
 As we are a small team and outside contributors we may not always have the